 We’re guessing a lot less than 8,000.

-Suddenly, the creative team, the client and the media agency start to feel a little nervous.
-Because, after all, who wants to do something that doesn’t work most of the time?
-Who wants to pay for something that doesn’t work most of the time?
+Suddenly the creative team, the client and the media agency start to look nervous.
+After all, who wants to pay for something with a 99.9% failure rate?
+Not great odds, are they?

 But, here’s the thing.